dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 Supplicant       Cleartext-Password := "password"
 ```

-For users who intend to use certificate-based authentication (EAP-TLS), do not add any entry.
+Users who intend to use certificate-based authentication (EAP-TLS), do not add an entry.

 To verify the configuration files run `freeradius -XC`.